Envisioning flexible browse and booking for 200M+ Delta Air Lines flyers

 While a self-initiated project completed in a short amount of time, Flexible Search and Personalization received positive feedback up to the director level because of how I leveraged storytelling and stakeholder engagement to create compelling value.

-Balancing baby steps and far vision
+Balancing baby steps with long-term vision

 One of the biggest challenges in this project is scoping and pushing for innovation rather than being solely bogged down in short-term fixes.
 I made sure